Pound cake

-Pound cake is a type of cake traditionally made with a pound of each of four ingredients: flour, butter, eggs, and sugar.
-Pound cakes are generally baked in either a loaf pan or a Bundt mold.
+Pound cake is a type of cake traditionally made with a pound of butter.
+Pound cakes are generally baked in either a loaf pan or a Bundt mould.
 They are sometimes served either dusted with powdered sugar, lightly glazed with syrup, with a coat of icing, or with whipped cream and fruit.
+Although the recipe was first recorded in England, the British rarely use the term instead calling them a traditional sponge cake or creamed sponge, while Australians use the term butter cake.

 History

 The earliest recipe for pound cake is found in the English cook book The Art of Cookery by Hannah Glasse, published in 1747.
 The first U.S. cookbook, American Cookery, published in 1796, has a recipe for pound cake.

 Over time, the ingredients for pound cake changed.
 Eliza Leslie, who wrote the 1851 edition of Direction for Cookery, used 10 eggs, beat them as lightly as possible, mixed them with a pound of flour, then added wine, brandy, rose water and the juice of two lemons or three large oranges.
 This changed the flavour and texture of the cake.
 In the 2008 issue of Saveur, James Villas wrote that cake flour would not work in place of all-purpose flour because it lacks the strength to support the heavy batter.

 In some recipes from 19th century cookbooks, fruit was also added to the cake.

 An early variation on this cake replaced some of the flour with cornmeal made from dried corn (maize), which was then called Indian meal.
-A recipe for Indian pound cake was first published in 1828 by Eliza Leslie and later included in The Indian Meal Book, which was published in London in 1846, when people in Ireland were looking for alternatives to expensive wheat flour.
+A recipe for Indian pound cake was published by Eliza Leslie in London in 1846, when people in Ireland were looking for alternatives to expensive wheat flour.